Sherif-Elfiky/cse15l-lab-reports/Lab-report4.md

  Expanation: This is me entering /start to search for the first occurence of start.
 You can see it jumps to and hightlights start. <br>
  Screenshot 2:
  ![ce](sc2.png)
-  Expanation: This is after me hitting ce which clears that entry now we need to enter base. <br>
+  Expanation: This is after me entering "ce" which clears that entry now we need to enter "base". <br>

  Screenshot 3:
  ![enter base](sc4.png)
- Expanation: This is my screen after entering base now we need to hit escape. <br>
+ Expanation: This is my screen after entering base now we need to <escape>. <br>

  Screenshot 4:
  ![n.](sc5.png)
-  Expanation: After hitting n. we jump to the next entry entry of start and change it base.
-Repeat n. one more time to change the last start to base. <br>
+  Expanation: After entering "n." we jump to the next entry entry of start and change it base.
+Repeat "n." one more time to change the last start to base. <br>

   Screenshot 5:
  ![save quit](sc3.png)
-  Expanation: After hitting :wq! we save and quit our vim edits.
+  Expanation: After entering ":wq!" we save and quit our vim edits.
 Now all occurences of start are changed to base. <br>